 Claire Eastgate is an established portrait painter.
 She has over 15 years’ experience creating projects and exhibitions and working on commissions for private clients, collectors and institutions.
 Noted subjects are Her Majesty the Queen, commissioned by the Kennel Club; and the Poet Laureate, Dame Carol Ann Duffy.

-In 2017, her double portrait of Carol Ann Duffy and Gillian Clarke, National Poet of Wales, was one of 53 shortlisted from 2,580 entries from portrait artists in 87 countries for the BP Award Exhibition and the BP Travel Award at the National Portrait Gallery and it is currently touring the UK.
+In 2017, her double portrait of Carol Ann Duffy and Gillian Clarke, National Poet of Wales, was one of 53 shortlisted from 2,580 entries from portrait artists in 87 countries for the BP Award Exhibition and one 3 shortlisted for the BP Travel Award at the National Portrait Gallery and it is currently touring the UK.

 In both 2015 and 2017 she was one of the 120 portrait artists, selected from over a thousand entrants, for the Ruth Borchard Self-Portrait Prize exhibition.
 Eastgate runs regular workshops in portraiture and works between London and Shropshire.